UCL/tus-rec-challenge/registration.md

 # Registration

-Prior to participating the challenge, we kindly request all participants to familiarize themselves with our [participation and data use policies, along with our code of conduct](policies.html).
+Prior to participating the challenge, we kindly request all participants to familiarize themselves with our [participation and data usage policies, along with our publication policy](policies.html).

 We ask participants to formally register by filling in this <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=_oivH5ipW0yTySEKEdmlwtuGHDRzVfVFoLaRvly0HStUMkcyWlgzQ1VQOU8yTTZFRVRXSU9FMVNIWi4u" target="_blank">form</a>.